William Stacy

 William Stacy (February 15, 1734 – August 1802) was an officer of the Continental Army during the American Revolutionary War, and a pioneer to the Ohio Country.
-Published histories describe Colonel William Stacy's involvement in a variety of events during the war, such as rallying the militia on a village common in Massachusetts, participating in the Siege of Boston, being captured by Loyalists and American Indians at the Cherry Valley massacre, narrowly escaping a death by burning at the stake, General George Washington's efforts to obtain Stacy's release from captivity, and Washington's gift of a gold snuff box to Stacy at the end of the war.
+Published histories describe Stacy's involvement in a variety of events during the war, such as rallying the militia on a village common in Massachusetts, participating in the Siege of Boston, being captured by Loyalists and Natvie Americans at the Cherry Valley massacre, narrowly escaping a death by burning at the stake, General George Washington's efforts to obtain Stacy's release from captivity.

-During Col. William Stacy's post-war life, he was a pioneer, helping to establish Marietta, Ohio, as the first permanent American settlement of the new United States in the Northwest Territory.
-He was active in the Marietta pioneer community, and served as foreman of the first Grand Jury in the Northwest Territory, an event establishing the rule of law in the territory.
-At the age of 56, he ice skated thirty miles up a frozen river, warning two of his sons of a possible Indian attack, which occurred several days later as the Big Bottom massacre and marked the beginning of the Northwest Indian War.
+During Stacy's post-war life, he was a pioneer, helping to establish Marietta, Ohio, as the first permanent American settlement in the Northwest Territory.
+He was active in the Marietta pioneer community, and served as foreman of the first Grand Jury in the Northwest Territory.
+At the age of 56, he ice skated thirty miles up a frozen river, warning two of his sons of a possible Native American attack, which occurred several days later as the Big Bottom massacre and marked the beginning of the Northwest Indian War.

-William Stacy's surname has also been spelled as Stacey, Stacia, and Stacie; the correct spelling is Stacy.
-He is often referred to as Colonel Stacy, an abbreviation of his last rank of lieutenant colonel.

 Early life

-William Stacy was born in Gloucester, Massachusetts, in 1734 and died in Marietta, Ohio, in 1802.
+William Stacy was born in Gloucester, Massachusetts, in about 1734.
 Slightly different years of birth and death have been reported.
 Stacy grew up in Gloucester on the coast of Massachusetts and worked as a shoemaker, a trade learned from his father; he may also have worked in the seafaring business.
 William Stacy married Sarah Day in 1754.
 Subsequently, during 1757, they moved away from the coast to New Salem in western Massachusetts, and raised a large family.
 Stacy took up farming and continued his work as a shoemaker.
 He also became a commercial banker, loaning money at interest before there were any banks in the area.
 His customers were from New Salem and other towns in the Province of Massachusetts Bay.
 By the time of his early middle age, William Stacy was living a comfortable life; he was successful and widely known.
 During 1775, at the age of 41, William Stacy's life changed with the onset of friction between the Thirteen Colonies and the British Empire.